CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 | **Terminals & Interfaces** | - [Byobu](https://www.byobu.org/) (Only in Ubuntu machines.) <br> - [Jupyter](https://jupyter.org/)                                                                                                                         |

-## Adding software: background information
+## Adding software: background information and limitations

 * The virtual desktops (or virtual machines) are intentionally isolated from the internet for security reasons.
 Consequently, the process of adding supplementary software and libraries is not straightforward.